DiamondLightSource/malcolmjs/docs/source/userguide/working_with_a_design.rst

 New rows are added to the table in one of two ways:

-    * To add a new row to the end of the table select the '+' option below the current last row entry.
+    * To add a new row to the end of the table select the **'Add'** option below the current last row entry.
 A new row is created.
     * If the order in which table entries are specified is important (for example in the case of describing a sequence of activities), rows can be added before or after previously defined rows as follows:

         #.
-With the Attribute Table displayed select the 'edit' icon associated with an existing row entry or 'information' icon associated with a new row.
+With the Attribute Table displayed select the 'edit' icon associated with an existing row entry or `information <normal_state_>` icon associated with a new row.
 The information panel associated with the row is displayed on the right-hand side.
         #.
-To insert a new row *above* the current one select the 'Add' option associated with the 'Insert row above' field.
+To insert a new row *above* the current one select the **'Insert row above'** option.
         #.
-To insert a new row *below* the current one select the 'Add' option associated with the 'Insert row below' field.
+To insert a new row *below* the current one select the **'Insert row below'** option.
+        #.
+An existing row can also be re-ordered by moving it up and down the list of attributes via the **'Move Up'** or **'Move Down'** option associated with it.

 Rows that have been previously specified can be removed by deleting them from the Attribute Table.
 To remove a row:

     #.
 Identify the row to be removed.
     #.
-Select the information icon assoicated with the row.
+Select the `information <normal_state_>` icon assoicated with the row.
 It's information panel is displayed on the right-hand side.
     #.
-Select the 'Delete' option associated with the 'Delete row' field.
+Select the **'Delete'** option associated with the 'Delete row' field.

 Working with Block Methods